ObiWanBonobi/Bone-Fracture-Detection/README.md

   * A collection of images showcasing both healthy bones and fractured bones will be visualized on the dashboard.

 - **Business Requirement 2 :** Classification
   * Develop and train a machine learning model designed to classify bones as either healthy or fractured.
-This task involves binary classification and requires defining the image dimensions.
+This task involves categorical classification and requires defining the image dimensions.
   * The predictions should have a 97% accuracy level.

 - **Business Requirement 3 :** Report